osbuild/bootc-image-builder/README.md

 The following progress types are supported:

-* plain: No spinners or progress bar, just information and full osbuild output
+* verbose: No spinners or progress bar, just information and full osbuild output
 * term: Terminal based output, spinner, progressbar and most details of osbuild are hidden
 * debug: Details how the progress is called, mostly useful for bugreports

 Note that when no value is given the progress is auto-detected baed on the environment.
-When `stdin` is a terminal the "term" progress is used, otherwise "plain".
-The output of `plain` is exactaly the same as it was before progress reporting was implemented.
+When `stdin` is a terminal the "term" progress is used, otherwise "verbose".
+The output of `verbose` is exactaly the same as it was before progress reporting was implemented.

 ## ☁️ Cloud uploaders